Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Revisiting (Un)Fairness in Recourse

 \section{Revisiting (Un)Fairness in Recourse}

-In this section, we outline three key limitations of common fairness metrics in pipelines with recourse: (1) they ignore the classifier’s decision behavior, (2) they omit ground truth information, and (3) they focus solely on metric equalization.
+We now outline three key limitations of common fairness metrics in pipelines with recourse: (1) they ignore the classifier’s decision behavior, (2) they omit ground truth information, and (3) they focus solely on metric equalization.
 We propose an alternative formulation that addresses these issues, offers a broader view of unfairness sources in recourse, and establishes explicit links between fairness in prediction and recourse.
-Proofs are provided in Appendix~\ref{ap:proofs}.
+Proofs are provided in Appendix \ref{app:proofs}.